aczietlow/hugo-blog/content/post/2024/2024-wrapped.md

 * Resting heart rate sub 65
 * Body fat of less than 20%

-Ran a 10k at sub 55 minutes
+Run a 10k at sub 55 minutes

 Benched 225 again